TeachBooks/mirror_mude_book/book/pd/risk-evaluation/decision.md

 ````

 In the previous example, the number of circumstances is limited and the probability distribution of the circumstances is discrete.
 For many decision problems this is not the case.
 The state of nature, for instance, can assume many values that cannot be made discrete.
 This, for example, would have been the case if the dividend in example 0 had been a percentage of the profit.
 In such cases a probability density function can be used to characterize the spectrum of outcomes.
-Using a continuous form of formula (3.5), the expected value of various actions, and the optimal action / decision can be identified.
+Using a continuous form of formula {eq}`optimal_action`, the expected value of various actions, and the optimal action / decision can be identified.

 In taking decisions with uncertainties, it appears that probabilistic calculation techniques are a valuable aid to reach a rational choice.
 This is particularly the case if risks are dependent on the possible decisions.
 In such cases, Bayesian decision theory minimizes the total costs (i.e. investment costs plus risk in terms of potential losses).
 This can best be illustrated by means of an example from the civil engineering domain.